Why focus on 'culture' in the workplace?

-When working with people from different cultures it's critical that you understand differences around rules and expectations.
+Well, if you work with people from different cultures it's critical that you understand differences around rules, norms and expectations.

 If you don't, you can make mistakes.